marco-pontes/timeline-app/README.md

 Built with type safety, scalability, and developer experience in mind.
 A batteries included Vite + React application.
 This project was started up from a boilerplate template called [Vite React Boilerplate](https://github.com/RicardoValdovinos/vite-react-boilerplate)

 ### What you like about your implementation.
 I like it because it tries to be as modern as possible.
+Most of the classes are tested and the logic is separated on a custom hook.
-It uses typescript and has all kinds of tools to test.
-All that while following ESlint rules and trying to be as clean as possible, moving business logic to a custom hook.
+It uses typescript and has tools to unit test, to create end to end tests and to check code quality.
+All that while following ESlint rules and trying to be as clean as possible, using technologies like tailwind.

 ### What you would change if you were going to do it again.
-Try to clean up the timelineItem component
+Try to clean up the timelineItem component and move the dates logic to the same hook used on the timeline.

 ### How you made your design decisions.
 For example, if you looked at other timelines for inspiration, please note that.
 I tried to follow the project structure, maintaining components separated and maitaining cohesion.
 I tried to keep components simple and moved heavy logic to a hook, while maintaining only the presentation in the component.
-I looked for other timelines for inspiration on how to show the items in a better way.
+I looked for other timelines for inspiration on how to show the items in a clearer way.
 This project structure is very organized and ready for production.

 ### How you would test this if you had more time.